 As an academic vascular surgeon, I work to develop cost-effective, resilient, and equitable strategies to prevent leg amputations.
-This contains a portfolio of resources I am sharing to help others interested in reducing the rate of leg amputations.
+This contains a portfolio of resources I am sharing to help others with similar interests.

 Tenets of Treatment for Health Care Providers

-Pages providing practical guidance with rationale/evidence/support.
-Included here both to make this easily available amongst our teams and colleagues, but also with the hope that increasingly consistent approaches to diagnosis and treatment might help decrease the racial and ethnic disparities in leg amputation rates in Texas and elsewhere.
+Pages providing practical guidance with rationale and evidence.
+Included here both for routine clinical care, and also with the hope that consistent, evidence-based management might help decrease the racial and ethnic disparities in leg amputation rates in Texas and elsewhere.

 - Deep infections get drained/incised.